 ■ If possible, attend doctors appointments and take notes

 ■ Remind them how much you care, especially in the case of romantic relationships where body image and sexuality issues may be a factor

 ■ DO NOT Expect them to 'just get over it'

 Ways to support a loved one who has been diagnosed with hereditary cancer are not much different than for a previvor.
 The outcome is the same as far as the recommended surgeries, but the cancer survivor may be required to go through gruelling chemotherapy treatment and/or radiation in addition, so their recovery time may be longer.
 The bottom line is they need your support, both physically and emotionally.

-Many previvors have grown up with cancer surrounding them, so have had time to process the possibility of being hereditary.
-A cancer patient may not have been aware they had an HBOC syndrome inherited mutation until the diagnosis, adding to the trauma.
-Recent research has shown one does not have to have an obvious family history of cancer to be a carrier, so in the study group 50% of the mutation carriers had no family history, so this is more common than one might think.
+Many previvors have grown up with cancer surrounding them, so have had time to process the possibility of carrying risky genes.
+A cancer patient may not have been aware they carried a risky gene until their cancer diagnosis, adding to the trauma.
+Recent research has shown one does not have to have an obvious family history of cancer to carry risky genes, because in the study groups up to 50% of the mutation carriers had no family history.

 As you can see, the journey facing a typical previvor is a long one.
 Your loved one may be at any point in their journey, from just starting to think about having genetic testing to dealing with the after-effects of preventative surgery.
 Their needs will change as they pass through each stage of their journey, but one thing is likely to always remain the same.
 They need your support.
 This can come in a variety of ways, but here is a good short list: